 There is unanimity in the centers of power to stay committed to the weapons manufacturers as an important way to sustain profits and to prop up the U.S. empire.
-They see no problem with arms in the hands of white middle class suburbanites and rich farmers and others right-wing groups.
+They see no problem with arms in the hands of reactionary, racist elements in society, including the white supremacists, vigilante and fascist groups.
 They hope these social forces will continue to side with them if the discontent against the inequality of wealth and oppression in this country grows to the point of rebellion, revolt and militant multinational unity in the big cities.

 The U.S. state has decided to go all in on rounding up immigrants with the ICE gestapo, the militarization of the police forces, domestic spying, the demonization of Black and Native peoples who dare to resist and a clamp down on dissent in general.

 The government as a whole, including both major parties, is not overly concerned with the violence in poor and working-class communities — it fuels mass incarceration policies and is a considerable weight on the daily lives of the most oppressed that obstructs organizing against the real enemy.

 The Democratic Party has moved in swiftly to take control of the student movement with a whole assortment of marketing firms, lawyers, and staffers, promoting the students only to further their own interests in the 2018 elections.
 This is complete opportunism and must be exposed.